 - Walk up Brimble Cottages to the main village road and turn right.
 Take the next footpath on the left, just after the turning to Barrow Hill, to meet Stile 6.

-- Enter an open field, with views over the Blackmore Vale to Bulbarrow Hill and the hillfort of Rawlsbury.
-Head up through the farm gate and turn right to meet Stile 7, on the left.
+- Enter an open field, with views over the Blackmore Vale to Bulbarrow Hill and the hillfort of Rawlsbury and head straight up to the farm gate.

-- Turn right then left on the farm track to meet Stile 9 at the end of the bridge.
+- Cross over the farm track to meet Stile 9 at the end of the bridge.

 All Accessible Route